rocLv/roclv.github.io/_posts/2020-11-14-Java-In-a-Page.md

 ---
   layout: post
   title:  "Java in a Page"
 ---

-This is a java tutorial in one page.
+##### Java Basic

 <!-- more -->

-### Java Basic
+This is a java tutorial in one page.

 ```java